Benjamin Moore London Fog 1541: Undertones, LRV, & More

 IS LONDON FOG A WARM GRAY, TAUPE, OR GREIGE?

-As for London Fog being gray, some of it comes down to perception and exposure.
-Many would say London Fog is too warm to be gray as it doesn’t ‘look’ like a typical gray.
-Others see it as gray as it’s not nearly as warm as their favorite shades of taupe.
+As for some people thinking that London Fog is gray, some of it comes down to perception and exposure.
+Most say London Fog is too warm to be gray, as it doesn’t ‘look’ like a typical gray.
+Others see it as gray, as it’s not nearly as warm as their favorite shades of taupe.
 You do you, boo.

 You might find that London Fog changes its tune depending on your room’s exposure, leaning slightly warmer in one and grayer in another.